 The Housing Partnership Equity Trust will invest strategically in medium‐ to large‐sized Class B and Class C multifamily properties, including non‐core, secondary real estate markets that are currently at or below‐market rents (average 80% of area median income or less) and are typically unsubsidized, unrestricted rental properties.
 HPET may also acquire portfolios or notes for similar assets in order to move them into the hands of its members.

-Three main asset types have been identified as targets for acquisition by HPET members:
+The main asset types identified as targets for acquisition by HPET members are:

 Year 15+ Low Income Housing Tax Credit Opportunities